Gabrielle Schwartz

 Psychotherapist for Adolescents and Adults

-Gabrielle is a warm, collaborative, and trauma-informed therapist-in-training who strives to meet clients where they are with empathy, curiosity, and care.
+Gabrielle is a warm, collaborative, and trauma-informed therapist-in-training who strives to meet patients with empathy, curiosity, and care.
 Her therapeutic style is rooted in a strengths-based and relational approach, with a focus on creating a safe, affirming space for individuals to explore their identities, experiences, and goals.

-Gabrielle takes an integrative client-centered approach and draws from a range of evidence-based modalities including Cognitive Behavioral Therapy (CBT), mindfulness practices, and psychodynamic therapy.
-She has a special interest in supporting individuals navigating anxiety, depression, trauma, life transitions, and self-esteem concerns.
-Gabrielle believes in the power of therapy to foster self-awareness, resilience, and meaningful change, and she works with each client to tailor the process to their unique needs.
+She takes an integrative, client-centered approach and draws from a range of evidence-based modalities, including Cognitive Behavioral Therapy (CBT), mindfulness practices, and psychodynamic therapy.
+Gabrielle has a special interest in supporting individuals navigating anxiety, depression, trauma, life transitions, and self-esteem concerns.
+She believes in the power of therapy to foster self-awareness, resilience, and meaningful change, and works with each patient to tailor the process to their unique needs.

-Gabrielle sees adults and adolescents in her clinical work, and she brings a deep respect for the individuality and resilience of each person she works with.
+Gabrielle works with adults and adolescents in her clinical practice and brings a deep respect for the individuality and resilience of each patient she serves.

 Gabrielle Schwartz